icyphox/site/pages/blog/save-org.md

 to the .ORG community:

 - They control the registration/renewal fees of the TLD.
-They can hike the price if they wish to do.
+They can hike the price if they wish to.
 As is stands, NGOs already earn very little -- a .ORG price hike would put them in a very icky situation.

 - They can introduce [Rights Protection